bbbbart/Lid-Driven-Cavity/README.md

 u = velocity vector
 p = pressure
-Re = reynolds number
+Re = Reynolds number
 t = time

 This simulation uses this equation with the projection method.
-Using this method, an initial velocity is calculated, the pressure poison equation is used to calculate the pressure field, and finally the pressure field is used to adjust the velocity.
+Using this method, an initial velocity is calculated, the pressure Poisson equation is used to calculate the pressure field, and finally the pressure field is used to adjust the velocity.

 #### Initial Velocity

-The initial velocities of the grid can be calculated with a form of the navier stokes equation without pressure:
+At each timestep, the initial velocities of the grid can be calculated with a form of the Navier Stokes equation without pressure values:

 ### x: $\frac{\partial u}{\partial t}=-u\frac{\partial u}{\partial x}-v\frac{\partial u}{\partial y}+\frac{1}{Re}(\frac{\partial ^{2}u}{\partial x^{2}}+\frac{\partial ^{2}u}{\partial y^{2}})$